benhunter/pystk/README.md

 3. Build from source

 Build with Python 3.9.
 Python 3.11 did not work for me.
+Python 3.10 is unconfirmed.

 ```shell
 python39 -m venv venv --system-site-packages